vielmetti/commonplace/content/algorithms/bloom-filters.md

 ---
 title: Bloom filters
 ---
-Bloom filters test for membership in a set.
+[Bloom filters] test for membership in a set.
+A [tutorial] describes this better.

 Compute several hashes across each of the members of the set.
 Store those hashes in a bit vector.